Seahorse (1&2) Whales (5&6) Teacher

 Where else have you worked and how has it shaped your general outlook and your approach to teaching children today?

-I have worked in respite care for teenagers with severe autism, in youth hostels in Europe, as a builders’ labourer in the USA and as the room leader at a Montessori centre.
-My experience at the Montessori centre taught me the importance of hands-on learning for young children; the importance of giving students opportunities to explore their individual interests; of scaffolding learning so that we are constantly building on prior knowledge; and that students are working at a level that is appropriate for them.
-The Montessori centre also taught me about the influence of the physical learning environment, in terms of encouraging students to explore, create, ask questions and to love learning.
-My classrooms will always incorporate things like nature tables, fish tanks, craft centres, science areas, book corners and so on.
-But the classroom should always be kept as clean and tidy as possible – it’s hard to learn in a mess.
+I have worked in respite care for teenagers with severe autism, in youth hostels in Europe, as a builders’ labourer in the USA and as the room leader at a local Montessori Education Centre amongst other things.
+My time as a labourer in the Florida sun for six months taught me the value of getting a good education!
+My experience at the Montessori Centre taught me the importance of hands-on learning for young children, and that all students come to school with a wide range of skills and abilities.
+It also taught me about the influence of the physical learning environment, in terms of encouraging students to explore, create, ask questions and to enjoy learning.
+My classrooms will always incorporate things like nature tables, fish tanks, craft areas, science areas, book corners and so on which students are encouraged to explore and take responsibility for.

 What are your main teaching and classroom philosophies?

 I love the diversity of people that I get to talk to every day.
-I love the small school setting and the community feel.
-It really is like a big family.
+I really enjoy the close connection we have as a small school, between staff, students and parents.
+I am fortunate to be able to see my own three kids at school every day.
+I love the community feel – BCPS really does feel like a big family.

 What do you enjoy teaching the most?